This Question Really

 Technology: The last analog year

 You still developed film.
 Disposable cameras at weddings.
-Here's the thing — one-hour photo at the drugstore.
+Because of that, one-hour photo at the drugstore.
 You waited* to see if your pictures came out.

 Cell phones existed but they were phones*.
+Now, snake.
+Nokia 3210.
+No internet.
+Which means green screen.
 Maybe text messaging if you were fancy (T9 predictive text, 160 characters, paid per message).
-Worth adding: no internet.
-Snake.
-Here's the thing — nokia 3210.
-Now, green screen.
-No camera.
+Worth adding: no camera.
 No apps.

 Home internet: 56k dial-up.
 You tied up the landline.
+You heard the handshake.
 You waited for images to load line by line.
-Which means you heard the handshake.
 Broadband existed but was rare and expensive.

 Culture: The peak of monoculture

 Everyone watched the same things.
-American Beauty* (September).
-Also, the Sixth Sense* (August).
-Star Wars: Episode I* (May).
-The Matrix* (March).
-Worth adding: fight Club* (October).
+So the Matrix* (March).
+Still, star Wars: Episode I* (May).
+Which means the Sixth Sense* (August).
+Consider this: fight Club* (October).
+In practice, american Beauty* (September).
 These weren't niche hits — they were shared cultural events.

 TV: The Sopranos* debuted January 1999.
-Think about it: freaks and Geeks* (September).
 The West Wing* (September).
-In real terms, family Guy* (after the Super Bowl).
-In practice, network TV still dominated.
+Network TV still dominated.
+This leads to family Guy* (after the Super Bowl).
+That's why freaks and Geeks* (September).
 Appointment viewing was real.

 Music: Britney.
+Latin pop explosion.
 Backstreet Boys.
-In real terms, nSYNC.
-That said, eminem's major label debut.
+In practice, eminem's major label debut.
+Also, nSYNC.
 Ricky Martin.
-On top of that, latin pop explosion.
 Woodstock '99 (the disaster one).
 The last year rock radio and pop radio felt like separate planets before nu-metal and pop-punk blurred them.

 Politics and world: The calm before

 Bill Clinton was president.
+Impeachment trial happened in January-February 1999 — he was acquitted.
 The economy was booming.
-Think about it: unemployment hit 4.
+And unemployment hit 4.
+0% in April, lowest since 1969.
 Budget surplus.
-Impeachment trial happened in January-February 1999 — he was acquitted.
-0% in April, lowest since 1969.
 "The era of big government is over.

 Europe launched the euro (January 1, 1